Ibodan/RumbleEnhancerOculus/README.md

 - Comma separated 0-255 strength.
 One item is for a signal of 1/320 = 0.003125secs
 - At least 6 items are required for `SaberClashClip` and `ObstacleClip`.
 - No foolproofs implemented.
-A wrongly parsed pattern still be played, but it may not as expected.
+A wrongly parsed pattern still be played, but it maybe not as expected.